ysig/GraKeL/dev/_sources/user_manual/make_your_own_kernel.rst.txt

 Why should I follow the list format on parse input?
 ---------------------------------------------------
 You can still avoid changing the list format result on :code:`parse_input`, by instead of overriding pairwise operation, doing so with overriding :code:`_calculate_kernel_matrix` method.
-This method must be able to receive one element whose default value is :code:`None`, where if it is, the method should the kernel matrix between elements of :code:`self.X` (where the output of :code:`parse_input` is stored) and otherwise calculate between the input of :code:`Y` (which also comes from :code:`parse_input`) and :code:`self.X`.
+This method must be able to receive one element whose default value is :code:`None`, where if it is, the method should calculate the kernel matrix between elements of :code:`self.X` (where the output of :code:`parse_input` is stored) and otherwise calculate between the input of :code:`Y` (which also comes from :code:`parse_input`) and :code:`self.X`.
 By doing so, the developer needs to override the :code:`diagonal` method, because it normally uses :code:`pairwise_operation`.
 The diagonal method can also see **the last transformed input as resulted from :code:`parse_input`** inside the attribute :code:`self._Y`.